colonelwatch/server-dotfiles/README.md

 9. Restart

+10. Call `cd .dotfiles && bats test`, which runs some checks

-10. Reenable the backup procedures that were targeting the server
+11. Reenable the backup procedures that were targeting the server